Nick Fenton-Wells

-Nick Fenton-Wells (born 11 August 1986) is a South African former rugby union footballer.
+Nick Fenton-Wells (born 11 August 1986) is a South African former rugby union footballer and nephew of former Springbok and Italy head coach, Nick Mallett.
 He played as a Flanker for the Bristol Bears in Premiership Rugby, for Stormers in Super Rugby and Western Province in the Currie Cup and Vodacom Cup as well as previously representing the Ikey Tigers in the Varsity Cup.

 He agreed to join Saracens in July 2012.
 On 7 May 2014, Fenton-Wells sign a permanent deal with RFU Championship side Bedford Blues after joining them on loan from Saracens.

 In April 2016 he agreed to join Championship play off rivals Bristol for the 2016 season.

 In December 2017 he played his first game for Bristol in his new position of Hooker, having transitioned from the back row.